courselabs/dev/index.md

-Welcome to the Development labs.
+Welcome to the Software Development Fundamentals labs.

-These are hands-on resources to help you learn the basics of Software Development.
+These are hands-on resources to help you learn the tools and processes used in software development.

 ## Pre-reqs